AbberiorInstruments/ImspectorDocs/docs/fileformat.rst

       omas_UINT32 rank;
       //!
 The number of pixels along the axes omas_UINT32 res[OMAS_MAX_DIMENSIONS];
       //!
-The phyisical length of the stack axes double len[OMAS_MAX_DIMENSIONS];
+The physical length of the stack axes double len[OMAS_MAX_DIMENSIONS];
       //!
 The physical offset of the stack double off[OMAS_MAX_DIMENSIONS];